SmoothOperator/smoothoperator.github.io/resume.md

 ---

 ### About Me
 Over the last **10 years**, I’ve rocked it as an independent business owner and freelance industrial designer.
-My jam?
 Product development, CAD modeling, 3D printing, and CNC machine design—serving up slick results for everyone from startups to major players like **SpaceX**, **NXP**, and **Lifesize**.

+##More about me:
+I have been working with companies large and small providing 3D printing, CNC machining, prototyping and design services for about 10 years across a wide range of industries from: consumer products, medical, light industrial, defence, fire arms and even a few drone related projects.

+My specialties are design for rapid manufacturing, 2.5D + 3D CNC machining, SLA, SLS, FDM and fabrication of items or assemblies for end-use function, aesthetic prototypes, or short run-manufacturing.

+My design software of choice is Fusion 360 for which, you may consider me an expert.
+Assemblies utilizing custom threads, interlocking parts or compliant mechanisms is something I have a lot of experience with, for example.

+I work for a wide range of companies on either short-term contract by-the-hour or all-inclusive project basis depending on needs of client/project.

+Basically, I can augment a team with additional labor, take on certain types of projects full service or consult in an area where I may have unique experience.

 ---